Roberto López Ufarte

+Early life

+López Ufarte was born in Fez, Morocco.
+His parents, from Andalusia and Catalonia, moved abroad in search of work, and arrived in Morocco (then part of Spain) in 1944 during the Second World War, returning to Irun in the Basque Country two decades later.

 Club career

-López Ufarte was born in Fes, Morocco.
-His parents, from Andalusia and Catalonia, moved abroad in search of work, and arrived in Morocco (then part of Spain) in 1944 during the Second World War.
-They returned to Irun (Basque Country) after about 22 years in Morocco.
-After making his early footballing efforts at neighbouring Real Unión he signed for Real Sociedad, making his La Liga debut in the 1975–76 season, playing his first game in the competition on 30 November 1975 in a 2–0 derby away loss against Athletic Bilbao aged only 17.
+López Ufarte signed for Real Sociedad after starting out at neighbouring Real Unión, making his La Liga debut in the 1975–76 season and playing his first game in the competition on 30 November 1975 in a 2–0 Basque derby away loss against Athletic Bilbao, aged only 17.
 From then on he became an essential first-team member, scoring 16 goals in 63 matches in the side's back-to-back league titles.

-López Ufarte left the Txuriurdin in 1987, after another solid season: 33 games and ten goals in the league, and the conquest of the Copa del Rey.
+López Ufarte left the Txuriurdin in 1987, following another solid season (33 games and ten goals in the league, and victory in the Copa del Rey).
 He scored 129 goals in 474 official appearances during his spell.

-After one season with Atlético Madrid (third place), López Ufarte closed his career at Real Betis at the age of 31, after struggling with knee injuries and seeing his team relegate to the Segunda División.
-He then acted as assistant manager to several coaches at his first professional club, following which he returned to Real Unión as director of football.
+After one season with Atlético Madrid where he achieved a third place, López Ufarte closed his career at Real Betis at the age of 31, having struggled with knee injuries and seen his team relegated to Segunda División.
+He then acted as assistant manager to several coaches at his first professional club, subsequently returning to Real Unión as director of football.

 International career

 López Ufarte won 15 caps for the Spain national team in five years.
-His debut came on 21 September 1977, scoring in 2–1 friendly win in Switzerland.
+His debut came on 21 September 1977, scoring in a 2–1 friendly win in Switzerland.

-López Ufarte appeared for the nation at the 1982 FIFA World Cup which was held on home ground, playing his last match in a 1–2 second group-stage loss against West Germany.
+López Ufarte appeared for the nation at the 1982 FIFA World Cup which was held on home ground, scoring in the 1–1 draw against Honduras and playing his last match in a 2–1 second group-stage loss to West Germany.